Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Savvy

-Imagine being the all-seeing, all-knowing lookout for all of your company’s interactions with vendors, suppliers, and customers.
+Imagine being the all-seeing, all-knowing lookout for all of your company’s interactions with vendors, suppliers and customers.
 That’s what the YC-backed startup Savvy is looking to provide to users by bringing together all of a company’s cloud applications into a single view.
 “Savvy is the glue between your work applications.”
 Not just slang for pirates, savvy is the know-how for all external interactions and can make businesses more savvy about their communications and operations.

 Cloud Workout

-Logging onto Twitch may not be the most physically active experience in the world but Cloud Workout wants to take the site’s model and build a fitness empire in its image, bringing fitness instructors to their site who can become fitness personalities and build audiences.
+Logging onto Twitch may not be the most physically active experience in the world, but Cloud Workout wants to take the site’s model and build a fitness empire in its image, bringing fitness instructors to their site who can become fitness personalities and build audiences.
 The company’s streaming product is in private beta currently.

 Synvivia

 Genetic engineering is one of the most powerful new tools of the 21st century, but its ascendance has come with attendant fears that the technology may not be able to be controlled when it’s unleashed from a laboratory.
-YC-backed Synvivia is developing what amount to the kill switch for synthetic biology outside of a lab.
+YC-backed Synvivia is developing what amounts to the kill switch for synthetic biology outside of a lab.
 Commercializing technology developed by UC Berkeley with grants from the NSF and DARPA, Synvivia’s genetically encoded bio-containment system engineers organisms to only live when they have access to specific, small molecules.
 These type of control and containment measures are critical for the development of the industry.

 RealtyBits

 With a service that’s creating blockchain-based tokens for commercial real estate properties, RealtyBits is hoping to increase liquidity for investors and property owners.
-The goal is to let real estate funds take cryptocurrency investments from verified financiers globally while reducing transaction costs, which can amount to 10% in fund creation and investments across what the company says is a $9 trillion industry.
+The goal is to let real estate funds take cryptocurrency investments from verified financiers globally while reducing transaction costs, which can amount to 10 percent in fund creation and investments across what the company says is a $9 trillion industry.

 #ME

-Taking the Highrise virtual community one step further, #ME is an avatar-based social network where users can make friends and influence virtual people through real time games and experiences.
-The original bootstrapped social media avatar game from which #ME evolved has already raked in $5 million in sales and attracted over 3 million registered users.
+Taking the Highrise virtual community one step further, #ME is an avatar-based social network where users can make friends and influence virtual people through real-time games and experiences.
+The original bootstrapped social media avatar game from which #ME evolved has already raked in $5 million in sales and attracted more than 3 million registered users.
 At the core of that popularity is the company’s ability to create virtual identities untethered from the real world that appeals to a Gen Z audience, according to the founder’s pitch.

 “We’re taking everything we learned from Highrise and building a better one,” says Anton Bernstein, the company’s chief executive.
 “The next Facebook will be a virtual world.
 And we launched it 30 days ago.”